RENCI-NRIG/x-cite/theme1/PE103/debugging.md

 Python standard library provides a [logging] module, which you can use to log various events in your code.
-One benefit of using `logging` is that your application's logs can include log messages from the libraries you use, so you will have more information to work with.
+One benefit of using `logging` is that your application's logs can include log messages from the libraries you use (if they are set up to use `logging`), so you will have more information to work with.

+The module provides enough knobs to tune things like: level of logging (you can choose to log statements based on their severity, from all messages to just the critical messages), the format of log statements, the location of log files, time stamps of log statements, etc.

 [logging]: https://docs.python.org/3/library/logging.html